 Anyone who names her blog/TpT store The Reflective Educator is honor-bound to devote at least one post to how I structured reflection into my opinion writing unit.
 Right?
 So here goes…

 Writer’s Workshop Review

-Let’s review how I set up writer’s workshop in my class during a typical week.
+Let’s review how I set up a writer’s workshop in my class during a typical week.

-- Monday – introduce prompt and complete analysis (agree/disagree) chart
+- Monday – introduce the prompt and complete analysis (agree/disagree) chart

 - Tuesday – writer’s craft mini-lesson and graphic organizer